CZ-NIC/knot-resolver/modules/policy/README.rst

    Always applies the action.

-.. function:: domain(action, domain)
+.. function:: domains(action, domain_table)

-   Applies the action if query name matches the provided domain name.
+   Applies the action if query name matches one the domains in the table.

-.. note:: For speed this filter requires a domain name in DNS wire format, not textual representation, so each label in the name must be prefixed with its length.
-Always use convenience function :func:`todname` for automatic conversion from a string!
+.. note:: For speed this filter requires domain names in the DNS wire format, not textual representation, so each label in the name must be prefixed with its length.
+Always use convenience function :func:`policy.todnames` for automatic conversion from a string!
 For example:

    .. code-block:: lua

-      policy.domain(policy.DENY, todname('example.com'))
+      policy.add(policy.domain(policy.DENY, policy.todnames({'example.com', 'example.net'})))

 .. function:: pattern(action, pattern)